Seacock

 Along the same lines, some seacocks on warships are designed to flood the ship when opened.
 Typically, this is done to magazines to prevent detonation of the ammunition in the event of fire, such as the case with or to maintain trim due to battle damage (counterflooding).
-Opening the seacocks is one of the main methods used to scuttle a ship so that it cannot be captured by an opponent (for example in the scuttling of the German fleet in Scapa Flow in 1919).
+Opening the seacocks is one of the main methods used to scuttle a ship so that it cannot be captured by an opponent (for example in the scuttling of the German fleet at Scapa Flow in 1919).

-Seacocks can be constructed either from metal or plastic components.
+Seacocks can be constructed from either metal or plastic components.

 The Royal Yacht Association recommends that replacement sea-cocks for recreational vessels should nowadays comply with ISO 9093-1.